containers/ai-lab-recipes/recipes/natural_language_processing/chatbot/README.md

 * [Interact with the AI Application](#interact-with-the-ai-application)
 * [Embed the AI Application in a Bootable Container Image](#embed-the-ai-application-in-a-bootable-container-image)

-## Makefile

-Recipes use a central [Makefile](../../common/Makefile.common) that includes variables populated with default values.

-### Makefile variables

-There are several [Makefile variables and targets](../../common/README.md) defined.
-It is recommended to edit the `Makefile` and change the variables or pass customized variables with `make` commands.

-For example, from this directory:

-  * `make APP_IMAGE=quay.io/your-repo/chatbot:latest build` will build the image from this [Containerfile](./app/Containerfile)

-  * `make quadlet` can be used to configure the chatbot container along with a model-server and a model.
-This command builds the application's metadata and generates Kubernetes YAML at `./build/chatbot.yaml` to spin up a Pod that can then be launched locally with:
+To run the application with pre-built images from `quay.io/ai-lab`, use `make quadlet`.
+This command builds the application's metadata and generates Kubernetes YAML at `./build/chatbot.yaml` to spin up a Pod that can then be launched locally.
+Try it with:

 ```
+make quadlet
 podman kube play build/chatbot.yaml
 ```

-This might take a few minutes if the model and model-server container images need to be downloaded.
+This will take a few minutes if the model and model-server container images need to be downloaded.
 The Pod is named `chatbot`, so you may use [Podman](https://podman.io) to manage the Pod and its containers:

 ```